-Thinking about returning to school but don't want to start from scratch?
-View AIU Transfer Credit information to find out how you may be able to get credit with previous college, military, or work experience.
+If you are thinking about returning to school, learn more about your options before you get started!
+View AIU’s transfer credit information to find out how you may receive credit for previous college, military, or work experience*.